 There are no physical assets of Depository Participants (DPs) held in custody by CDSL.
 The Company receives only an interest-free refundable security deposit from DPs.
-This deposit can be refunded to DPs on expiry of 3 years from date of cancellation of registration certificate as a DP by SEBI or after resolving pending investor grievances, if any, to the satisfaction of the Depository, whichever is later.
+This deposit can be refunded to DPs on expiry of 3 years from date of cancellation of registration certificate as a DP by SEBI or after resolving pending investor grievances, if any, to the satisfaction of the Depository, whichever is later (after adjusting any dues of CDSL).

-In case of Government Securities, CDSL holds the assets in Subsidiary Ledger Account (SGL) with RBI.
+In case of Government Securities, CDSL holds the assets in Subsidiary Ledger Account (SGL) with Reserve Bank of India (RBI).
+Verification of such holdings is also covered in the scope of concurrent audit.